amberyuy/AutoPaperSummary/README.md

 ![attention layer](https://github.com/DeepsMoseli/Bidirectiona-LSTM-for-text-summarization-/raw/master/BiEnDeLstmAttention.jpg)

 #### Dataset
 * we use the reviews written about fine foods sold on Amazon.
-This dataset contains above 500,000 reviews, and is hosted on [Kaggle](https://www.kaggle.com/snap/amazon-fine-food-reviews/data)
+This dataset contains above 500,000 reviews, and is hosted on [Kaggle](https://www.kaggle.com/snap/amazon-fine-food-reviews/data),you can download by yourself.

 #### Usage
 * Files/Functions:
   * summarize_reviews.ipynb：the whole jupyter file to do the review summary

-* Pre-req:
+* Setting Environment:
   * install python3
   * install TensorFlow1.10,
   * install numpy,nltk

 * Current results
-  * We train it by GPU and then add train outcome to Google Drive,because the docunments are too big, so you can downloads them and try to change file path and only run the last step of the code in summarize_reviews.ipynb.
-But I have to say the outcome is not very satisfactory, so we are changing the model's parameters and improving it. [train model](https://drive.google.com/open?id=1yA4jbxyPpHEvyH7rmdyqeXkAjsyEIeOr)
+  * We train it by GPU and then add train outcome to Google Drive,because the docunments are too big, so you can download [train model](https://drive.google.com/open?id=1yA4jbxyPpHEvyH7rmdyqeXkAjsyEIeOr) and try to change file path and only run the last step of the code in summarize_reviews.ipynb.
+But I have to say the outcome is not very satisfactory, so we are changing the model's parameters and improving it.